What is the Scottish version of an IVA?

-The main differences between an IVA and Trust Deed are that the Individual Voluntary Arrangement is an English, Northern Irish and Welsh debt management process.
-A Trust Deed is a Scottish debt management process.
+The main differences between an IVA and Trust Deed are that the Individual Voluntary Arrangement is an English, Northern Irish and Welsh formal debt solution.
+A Trust Deed is a formal debt solution for Scottish residents only.

 An IVA can only be applied for by English, Northern Irish and Welsh residents.
-Therefore Trust Deeds are only available for Scottish Residents.
+Therefore Trust Deeds are only available for Scottish Residents (or have lived in Scotland in the last 12 months).

 In an IVA you must have minimum unsecured debts of £6,000* whereas in a Trust Deed the minimum total debt level of over £5,000.